ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ## Introduction

-This document is to describe structure, design and assumptions made in the creation of the Contact Tracing model through the SCRC/RAMP collaboration.
+This document is to describe the structure, design and assumptions made in the creation of the Contact Tracing Model through the SCRC/RAMP collaboration.

 This model uses a S-E-Asym-Pre-Sym-Sev-R-D model that allows the following transitions: